timehop/sticky-headers-recyclerview/README.md

 Known Issues
 ------------

-The header views aren't recycled at this time.
+* The header views aren't recycled at this time.
 Contributions are most welcome.

+* I haven't tested this with ItemAnimators yet.

 Version History
 ---------------